constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/introduction.md

 the right to choose who will use my data, to a definition that includes the right of the users as a collective to make use of their data without relying on a third-party distributor with substantial computational power.
-In the context of data usage, sovereignty, and control are vested in the owner of the computational unit [](cite:cites 9663788).
+In the context of data usage, sovereignty, and control are largely vested in the owner of the computational unit [](cite:cites 9663788).
 This ownership empowers them to make decisions that may diverge from the desires or interests of the users [](cite:cites Sevignani2013).
 Additionally, it facilitates the utilization of users as products to be sold or as an unpaid source of revenue [](cite:cites 9663788), even when the data is anonymized [](cite:cites Terranova2000FreeLP, Sevignani2013)